Cogent Raises $42M Series A - Read more here

 Here’s the future we’re building toward:

-It excels at deep code reasoning, finding subtle issues, and producing high-quality patch proposals.
+It excels at deep code reasoning, finding subtle issues, and producing patch proposals that are ready for human review.
+Think of it as high quality input into the remediation pipeline.

 So instead of “AI found a bug and opened a PR,” you get: